minute read

 I certainly hope this itinerary imbues you with an ounce of wanderlust, shifting your gaze and travel plans toward Egypt.
 Wandering through the land of old was one of the most rewarding journeys of my travel career.

-Aside from touts who persistently tried capturing my attention - sometimes physically - to lure me into their shops, I moved almost seamlessly through Egypt, without major issues.
+Aside from the persistent touts who tried to capture my attention — sometimes physically — to lure me into their shops, I moved almost seamlessly through Egypt without major issues.

 Ben between columns of Karnak temple Luxor Egypt